smarkets/react-native-paypal/README.md

 3. You can find your token under `Tokenization Keys`.
 You will need to create one if none exists

 ## Troubleshooting
-Be sure to check native code logs (in xcode for ios or `logcat` with ios).
+Be sure to check native code logs (in xcode for ios or `adb logcat *:E` with ios).
 They may give additional information about issues